 The Society has now published the report Preventing Bullying and Harassment in the Profession.

-In addition new guidance has been developed to help individuals and employers prevent and tackle bullying within the profession.
+In addition guidance was developed to help individuals and employers prevent and tackle bullying within the profession.
+This has been reviewed and updated in 2017

 This study builds on Profile of the Profession research, which reported that around 22% of the profession had experienced bullying or harassment.
 This research aims to increase the Society's understanding of bullying and harassment in the profession in order to develop strategies to help prevent and manage workplace bullying and harassment.